jpreecedev/developerhandbook/src/content/blog/typescript/what-i-learnt-from-using-typescript-for-real/index.md

 ---
-layout: post
 title: What I learnt from using TypeScript "for real"
 description: I completed my first commercial Greenfield project using TypeScript over plain old JavaScript throughout, and there were some frustrations along the way.
-date: 2015-05-25
+pubDate: 2015-05-25
-categories: ['TypeScript']
+categories: ["TypeScript"]
-group: 'Software Development'
+group: "Software Development"
 ---

 I completed my first commercial Greenfield project using TypeScript over plain old JavaScript throughout, and there were some frustrations along the way.